RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 #### UI controls

-Always use suffixes for UI values which match the type of the UI control.
+Always use suffixes for UI values, using proper casing, which match the kind of the UI control.

 Never use prefixes for UI values.